clement-boateng/information-gathering-reconnaissance-tool/README.md

 ●       Menu-driven module selection (user can decide to run all / selected modules)

 ●       Automatic, timestamped, saved text report for every run

+●       No paid APIs or API keys required

 # **Requirements**